propalparolnapervom/CONTAINERIZATION/KUBERNETES/COMMANDS/CERTIFICATES Commands.md

 ## Generate

-To generate `ca` certificates, it will be signed by itself (as we don't use other Certificate Authority in this example).
+CA certificate will be self-signed (as we don't use other Certificate Authority in this example).

-To generate all other certificates, it will be signed by `ca.key` (as that's the main purpose of CA - to sign other certificates).
+All other certificates will be signed by CA certificate.

+K8S doesn't have users, but cert/private-key pair is something like user/password pair - just more secure.

 ### Certificate Authority (CA)